 Little Bow Provincial Park is a relaxing beach getaway only two hours from Calgary.
 The water is warm, the sand is perfect for building sand castles, and there’s great boating and fishing on the Travers Reservoir.

-The girls squeal as I clamber onto the SUP with them and stand up.
+The girls squeal as I clamber onto the stand-up paddleboard (SUP) with them and stand up.
 After a few wobbly seconds, we find our balance and paddle to the floating dock.
-Melissa and MJ are also trying SUP for the first time and doing great.
+Melissa and MJ are also trying stand-up paddleboarding for the first time and doing great.
 The swimming area is the perfect place to learn to SUP as the small bay’s waters are calm save for the occasional wake from powerboats.
-Miya (8 years old) is even able to SUP on her first try!
+Miya (8 years old) is even able to stand up on her first try!

 We spend the rest of the afternoon swimming, building sand castles, and relaxing.
 Of course, we get an ice cream at the Concession too!
 When we’ve had enough sun, we retreat to the shade of large balsam poplars along the beach.